-Nowadays with the evolving technology, eCommerce is thriving in every aspect of life, everything can be done online, people tend to shop online more and more often, and businesses should be benefited from these trends.
+Nowadays with the evolving technology, eCommerce is thriving in every aspect of life, everything can be done online, people tend to shop online more and more often, and businesses should benefit from these trends.

-Whether you have an existing business that is about to expand online or you are building a new business from scratch, having an eCommerce website, which at least functionable can bring tempting income.
+Whether you have an existing business that is about to expand online or you are building a new business from scratch, having an eCommerce website, can bring tempting income.

 However, before starting to think about selling goods and services online to earn that alluring profit, you need to build an eCommerce website first.
 For those who are still wondering what to do?
 Where to start?
 It might seem to be “rocket science”.
 Well fear not, launching an eCommerce website can be complicated but it is not an impossible task.

 To build an eCommerce website, you would definitely want to know what it is first.
 Ecommerce, is the short term of electronic commerce where you can electronically sell or buy goods or services over the internet.
 Ecommerce is based on technologies like mobile commerce, online funds transfer through the internet, supply chain management (SCM), digital marketing, online data interchange (OLDI), inventory management systems, data collection system and many more.
 It also involves digital transferring data and funds between multiple parties.
 In essence, eCommerce is online shopping as it commonly refers to.

 Therefore, Ecommerce websites are online platforms where you can sell or buy goods, services online that involve transfer of data and money over the Internet between multiple parties.

 From the beginning, E-commerce was mostly done by emails and phone calls.
 Nowadays, all processes can be done online within a single website, everything can be fully executed online from A to Z.

 With evolving technology, there can be various types of e-commerce websites.
 They are labeled differently, based on the function they offer.
 Ecommerce can be referred to by these most common types: